neuralsorcerer/kvpress/README.md

 ## Usage

-This repository provides a set of "presses" that compress the KV cache by pruning the least important key-value pairs in each attention head.
-A press is only applied during the pre-filling phase and is associated with a `compression_ratio` parameter that controls the amount of pruning.
+This repository provides a set of "presses" that compress the KV cache.
+A press is only applied during the pre-filling phase and is associated with a `compression_ratio` parameter that measures the compression of the cache.
 The easiest way to use a press is through our custom `KVPressTextGenerationPipeline` that is automatically registered as a transformers pipeline with the name "kv-press-text-generation" when kvpress is imported.
 It handles chat templates and tokenization for you: